grafbase/grafbase/examples/grpc-extension/README.md

 # gRPC extension example

-This project demonstrates how to use the Grafbase gRPC extension and protoc-gen-grafbase-subgraph to set up a virtual subgraph exposing a gRPC service.
+This example demonstrates how to use the Grafbase gRPC extension and protoc-gen-grafbase-subgraph to set up a virtual subgraph exposing a gRPC service.
 Note that arbitrarily many services can be exposed by an arbitrary number of subgraphs, but we will stick to a single service and a single subgraph in this example.

 ## Structure